Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 Beneath a Scarlet Sky is consistently one of the bestselling books with readers of The Literary Lifestyle, especially as a book for men to read.

-Lella then plays two major roles in World War II.
-First, in the Italian Alps, he joins the underground railroad, led by a group of Catholic priests, and helps Jews escape by traversing the Alps.
+Based on a true story, Pino Lella plays two major roles in World War II.
+First, in the Italian Alps, he joins the underground railroad and helps Jews escape.

 Second, Lella’s parents force him to enlist as a German soldier to avoid being drafted to the front lines for Italy and to operate as an Italian spy.
 He then becomes the personal driver for Adolf Hitler’s left-hand man in Italy.